 You are invited to Southside Shopping Centre, Wandsworth town centre, to see our exhibition – in the unit between Poundland and Accessorize – of our art project created by Francis Barber students, under the direction of artist, Eugene Ankomah.
+Last day to view is Friday, 2 July.

 During the week 7-11 June, Eugene Ankomah worked with year 10 and 11 students, to look at the subject of knife crime and give a creative response.
 The students used charcoal and ink to create striking images of faces – with eyes that draw you in, but where the lack of other features reminds that their voices are not heard.
 They also used the inks to produce positive messages that each individual life is valued and unique.